BTANISHA11/medax/README.md

 # Patient Health Dashboard

-A simple Patient Health Dashboard application built with React.
+A simple Patient Health Dashboard application built with React and Node.js.
 This application allows users to view patient information, search for patients, and submit prior authorization requests.

 ## Table of Contents